julianhamre/listloc/README.md

 # END LISTING
 ```

-When extracted, a file named `greet.listing` is created in a `listings/` directory next to the source file.
+When extracted, a file named `greet.listing` is created in a `listings/` directory, which by default will be located in your current working directory.
 Every `.listing` file will contain the lines in between the listing declaration wrapper:

 ```text
 def greet(name):